tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

 * Collect for every class with the corresponding background some images e.g. 40
 * Train with 5 epoch, evaluate, and live test
 * If in live test objects not recognized or wrongly, just take more images, and train, evaluate and test
-* Some classes might be easier to train then others
+* Some classes might be easier to train than others
-* Because no distance check, train the objects in a distance to the camera that should give a block signal
+* Since there is no distance check, the objects might be trained in a distance to the camera that should give a block signal
-* It takes some time and might need more than 500 images at the end
-* Augmentation could be added later to enhance specificity of the detection

 # Control of driving and behavior
 * the second to last category can be adjusted by pause time and detection threshold